 Blade

-The table saw blade sits in the middle of the table, mounted through a slot.
+A table saw blade sits in the middle of the unit’s table, protruding through a slot.
 On most table saws, the blade can be angled to make 45 and 90-degree cuts.
-Table saw blades come in a wide variety of designs and are typically 10 or 12 inches in diameter.
+These blades are available in various designs and are typically 10 or 12 inches in diameter.

-The kerf refers to the width of the blade and how much material it removes.
-It is crucial that you consult your owner’s manual to see what kerf blade your saw can handle.
-Saws with smaller motors struggle with thick kerf blades and tend to burn out.
+The kerf refers to the thickness of the blade and how much material it removes as it cuts.
+Consult your owner’s manual to see what kerf your table saw can accommodate.
+Saws with less powerful motors will struggle with the demands of thick kerf blades and could burn out.

-The TPI of the blade tells you what task and material they are best suited for.
-Fewer teeth indicate that the blade is better at cutting lumber, hardwood and making rip cuts, while a high TPI blade is better at cutting metals, veneers, and plywood.
+The teeth per inch (TPI) is the blade’s tooth density of the blade and tells you which tasks and materials they are suitable for.
+If a blade has fewer teeth, it is better at cutting softer materials such as hardwood and making rip cuts, while a high TPI blade is better at cutting hard metals, veneers, and plywood.

 Coarse | 3 to 8 | 40 to 60 | Lumber, hardwood, softwood, MDF |